Second Hand News

 "Second Hand News" is a song written by Lindsey Buckingham.
-The song was first performed by the British-American rock band Fleetwood Mac as the opening track of their 1977 album Rumours.
+The song was recorded by the British-American rock band Fleetwood Mac as the opening track of their 1977 album Rumours.

 Background

 "Second Hand News" was a frontrunner for the lead track off of the album Rumours.
 According to author Jacob Hoye, its opening lines "I know there's nothing to say/Someone has taken my place" set the mood for the entire album.
 "Second Hand News" is one of several songs on Rumours that reflects the romantic breakup of Buckingham and bandmate Stevie Nicks.
 The song was inspired by the redemption Buckingham was finding in other women after the failed relationship with Nicks.
 He sings that although he does not trust his lover and cannot live with her, he cannot live without her either.
 Fleetwood Mac biographer Donald Brackett highlights the irony of lines such as "One thing I think you should know/I ain't gonna miss you when you go."